awsdocs/aws-kms-developer-guide/doc_source/programming-encryption.md

 ------

-## Re\-encrypting a data key under a different customer master key<a name="reencryption"></a>
+## Re\-encrypting a data key under a different AWS KMS key<a name="reencryption"></a>

-To decrypt an encrypted data key, and then immediately re\-encrypt the data key under a different customer master key \(CMK\), use the [ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) operation\.
+To decrypt an encrypted data key, and then immediately re\-encrypt the data key under a different AWS KMS key, use the [ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) operation\.
 The operations are performed entirely on the server side within AWS KMS, so they never expose your plaintext outside of AWS KMS\.

 The `ciphertextBlob` that you specify must be the value of the `CiphertextBlob` field from a [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html), or [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) response, or the `PrivateKeyCiphertextBlob` field from a [GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html) or [GenerateDataKeyPairWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPairWithoutPlaintext.html) response\.
-You can also use the `ReEncrypt` operation to re\-encrypt data encrypted outside of AWS KMS by the public key in an asymmetric CMK\.
+You can also use the `ReEncrypt` operation to re\-encrypt data encrypted outside of AWS KMS by the public key in an asymmetric KMS key\.

-The `SourceKeyId` parameter is not required when re\-encrypting with symmetric CMKs\.
-AWS KMS can get the CMK that was used to encrypt the data from the metadata in the ciphertext blob\.
-But it's always a best practice to specify the CMK you are using\.
-This practice ensures that you use the CMK that you intend, and prevents you from inadvertently decrypting a ciphertext using a CMK you do not trust\.
+The `SourceKeyId` parameter is not required when re\-encrypting with symmetric KMS keys\.
+AWS KMS can get the KMS key that was used to encrypt the data from the metadata in the ciphertext blob\.
+But it's always a best practice to specify the KMS key you are using\.
+This practice ensures that you use the intended KMS key, and prevents you from inadvertently decrypting a ciphertext using a KMS key you do not trust\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.